 - Cancer Council Victoria fact sheet: Coping with cancer fatigue

 - MacMillan Cancer Centre booklet: Coping with fatigue (UK)

-- MacMillan Cancer Centre online learning resource: RESTORE (UK)
+- MacMillan Cancer Centre online program: RESTORE (UK)

 - American Cancer Society (ACS) website: What is cancer-related fatigue?
 (US)